jhnnyk/100-days-of-code/log.md

 **Today's Progress**: Learned how to check if a directory exists and create one.

 **Thoughts:** Pretty stoked on something little.
 I had no clue how to do this, but between SO and the Node docs I got it working.
-Very satifying.
+Very satisfying.

 **Link to work:** [Shirts4Mike Content Scraper](https://github.com/jhnnyk/shirts4mike-content-scraper)